-Interested in earning your CISSP certification from (ISC)2?
-It’s the gold standard when it comes to information security professionals and can open the door to many positions within companies, organizations, and government agencies around the world.
-In order to earn your certification, you’ll need to study and then pass an exhaustive examination.
+Interested in earning your CISSP certification from (ISC)²?
+It’s the gold standard when it comes to information security professionals and can open the door to many positions within companies, organizations and government agencies around the world.
+In order to earn your certification, you’ll need to study and then pass an exhaustive CISSP certification exam.
 However, there’s more to it than just paying your fee and passing the test.

 (ISC)² states in its preamble to the actual code of ethics, “The safety and welfare of society and the common good, duty to our principles, and to each other, requires that we adhere, and be seen to adhere, to the highest ethical standards of behavior.
 Therefore, strict adherence to this code is a condition of certification.”

 Essentially, the (ISC)² code of ethics is a collection of requirements that apply to how you act, interact with others (including employers) and make decisions as an information security professional.
 The code is designed to “give assured reliance on the character, ability, strength, or truth of a fellow (ISC)² member, and it provides a high level of confidence when dealing with a peer member.”

 Essentially, these are rules that apply to your behavior and that of all other (ISC)² certification holders at a high level.
 The code itself only includes four mandatory canons, but the organization does offer further guidance on those canons and how to apply them in your professional life.

 How does the (ISC)² code of ethics affect those certified?

 You’ll find that the (ISC)² code of ethics affects you and other certificate holders in a number of ways.
 First, you’ll need to understand the code and its ramifications in order to pass the CISSP exam (and all other certification exams offered by the organization).
 You’ll need to do more than just identify the canons — you must identify how those canons are applied in various ways in a professional setting.